 After renaming the file and adding ‘.jpg’ at the end of it, you should be able to double-click the file to open it in Windows Photos or your preferred image viewer.

 Download Windows Spotlight Images with an App

 The Windows 10 Store includes a couple of apps specifically designed to download and obtain Spotlight wallpapers.
-The apps make the process easier, without all the fidgeting and complicated steps.
+The apps make the process easier without all the fidgeting and complicated steps.

 Some good options include:

-Either of these apps will allow you to quickly and easily download Spotlight images in Windows 10.
+Both apps will allow you to quickly and easily download Spotlight images in Windows 10.
 These apps can be a little hit or miss, though, so you may be better off following the manual solution described earlier in this article.